deutschj/sysperfeval/README.md

 [8K, 16K)              1 |                                                    |
 ```

 Here, measured avg. latency was 182,52us, closer to the values achieved using the local-path provider.
-Overall 3963us were spent in IO per query (23800us query runtime == application-reported IO latency).
+Overall the longhorn-engine spent 3963us in IO per query (23800us query runtime == application-reported IO latency).

 Inspecting in which syscalls the longhorn process spends most of its time: